mneiferbag/javascript-examples/shopNestJS/README.md

 # Running

-Run the application with `npm run start`.
+Run the application inside the container with `npm run start`.

 # Testing

-Run Cypress headless in its own container with the following command.
+Run Cypress headless with `docker-compose up`.
+This will start node and Cypress in separate containers.
+Use the following command to start node and Cypress UI in separate containers.

-    docker run -it -v $PWD/shop-nestjs:/e2e -w /e2e -u node cypress/included:<version>
+    docker-compose -f docker-compose.yml -f cypress-open.yml up

 Please note that this writes all files with permissions of user `node`, that exists in the cypress/included image and is inherited from the node image.